ABOUT BRITT RIDDLE, LMFT

 Certificate in Somatic Embodiment & Nervous System Regulation Strategies

-Trained in Acceptance and Commitment Therapy (ACT)
+Training in Acceptance and Commitment Therapy (ACT)

 500-HR Certified Meditation Teacher (CMT)